shepmaster/rfcs/text/0000-gen-fn.md

 ### stdlib macro

-We could add a macro to the standard library and prelude, the macro would just expand to the for loop + yield.
+We could add a macro to the standard library and prelude.
+The macro would expand to a `for` loop + `yield`.

 ```rust
 yield_all!(iter)
 ```

-## Full on `Generator` support
+## Complete `Generator` support

-We already have a `Generator` trait on nightly that is much more powerful than the `Iterator` API could possibly be.
+We already have a `Generator` trait on nightly that is more powerful than the `Iterator` API could possibly be.

 1. it uses `Pin<&mut Self>`, allowing self-references in the generator across yield points
 2. it has arguments (`yield` returns the arguments passed to it in the subsequent invocations)

-Similar (but def not the same) to ideas around `async` closures, I think we could argue for `Generators` to be `gen` closures, while `gen` blocks are the simpler concept that has no arguments and just captures variables.
+Similar to the ideas around `async` closures,
+I think we could argue for `Generators` to be `gen` closures while `gen` blocks are a simpler concept that has no arguments and only captures variables.

-Either way, support for full `Generator`s should (in my opinion) be discussed and implemented separately, as there are many more open questions around them than around just a simpler way to write `Iterator`s.
+Either way, support for full `Generator`s should be discussed and implemented separately, as there are many more open questions around them beyond a simpler way to write `Iterator`s.

 ## `async` interactions